terraform-linters/tflint-ruleset-aws/docs/deep_checking.md

 }
 ```

+However, committing credentials is not recommended.

-### Shared credentials
+### Shared Credentials

-If you have [shared credentials](https://aws.amazon.com/jp/blogs/security/a-new-and-standardized-way-to-manage-credentials-in-the-aws-sdks/), you can pass a profile name and credentials file path.
+If you have [shared credentials](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html), you can pass a profile name and credentials file path.
 If omitted, these will be `default` and `~/.aws/credentials`.

 ```hcl
 plugin "aws" {